w3f/Grants-Program/applications/liberland.md

 Please see more details here:
 https://docs.google.com/spreadsheets/d/1uBuGNQMuyz9p4_JBbza7Wa8hWCYkGdGjoOISF0LPKro/edit#gid=

-We will create our own custom pallet, so the chain can automatically control the LLM's monetary model.
-Using pallet-assets, limited minting and distribution.
+We will create our own custom LLM-pallet, Liberland's chain will automatically mint the 0.9% per year and sends the minted tokens to the treasury, using a pre-calculated blocktime.
+We are using pallet-assets minting functionality in order to make LLM an easy to adopt on-chain asset for thirdparty integration.

 ##### Citizenship